Loading figure…

 Ricketts has supported policies that favor American energy independence and has criticized reliance on foreign nations, particularly China, for supply chains, indicating a preference for trade policies that bolster domestic production.

-Position extraction pending on 10 issues: Foreign Policy, Economy & Jobs, Healthcare, Education, School Curriculum, Voting Rights, Criminal Justice, Tech Regulation, Elections & Campaigns, Civil Rights.
+Position extraction pending on 12 issues: Foreign Policy, Healthcare, Education, School Curriculum, Voting Rights, Criminal Justice, Tech Regulation, Elections & Campaigns, Civil Rights, Public Health, Religion & Public Life, Disaster Response.

 Referred to the Committee on the Judiciary. (text: CR S3214)